Past Exhibitions and Digital Catalogues

 September 18 – November 10, 2024

-ARTINA is an annual outdoor sculpture exhibition on the grounds created in partnership with the Washington Sculptors Group.
-ARTINA 2024: A Point of View will invite artists to explore point of view as a concept or technique for sculpting illusion, presenting a view of reality, commenting on the fallibility of perception, offering multiple viewpoints of a concept, providing a historical perspective on a topic of choice, or any other way that best presents a point of view.
-The exhibit juror is Nehemiah Dixon, III.
+In 2024, the annual outdoor sculpture exhibition created in partnership with the Washington Sculptors Group invited artist to explore point of view as a concept or technique for sculpting illusion, presenting a view of reality, commenting on the fallibility of perception, offering multiple viewpoints of a concept, providing a historical perspective on a topic of choice, or any other way that best presents a point of view.

 Community Gallery